nrs-org/nrs/exts/DAH_standards.md

 the `Killed-by` matrix is a diagonal matrix with diagonal vector being `[0.2, 0.1, 0.05, 0.05, 0.2, 0.1, 0.0, 0.1, 0.1, 0.1, 0.0]`.

+### 3.4.
+Contains

+When an entry is a part of another entry, the parent entry will be a given a `Contains` relation that references the contained entry with the `Contains` matrix.

+This relation subsumes the NRS 2.0 contains "pseudo-relation".
+The `Contains` matrix is simply the identity matrix.

 ### 4. Music contribution rules

 A piece of music is divided into three parts: **vocal**, **instrumental**,